 Understand cohosted events

-The chapter hosting the event manages everything - this includes things like the event details, registration, and emails.
-Only the host chapter can edit the event and see a list of attendees.
+The chapter hosting the event manages everything – this includes things like the event details, registration, and emails.
+Only the host chapter can edit the event.

 In the dashboard, host chapters see a cohosted event label on the event.
 Collaborators see the event with a label that has the host chapter's name.